djulTrb/Noted-App/README.md

 3. fixed some styles in notes page and fixed notes colors
 4. reinforced password controles
 5. fix some login issues

+#### version 1.02 :
+1. fixed tags not being removed after deleting notes
+2. fixed app use when the user is not logged in